-Degree of Bachelor of Science or Degree of Bachelor of Science in Engineering, 180 ECTS credits, specialising in mechanical engineering, industrial economics, energy engineering, chemical engineering, biotechnology, road and water technology, textile engineering, or construction engineering, or a Bachelor's degree in physics or chemistry.
-In addition, knowledge of thermodynamics and knowledge of English equivalent to English 6 are required.
+Degree of Bachelor of Science or Degree of Bachelor of Science in Engineering, 180 ECTS credits, specialising in mechanical engineering, industrial economics, energy engineering, chemical engineering, polymer technologies, materials engineering, biotechnology, road and water technology, textile engineering, or construction engineering or a Bachelor's degree in physics or chemistry.
+In addition, knowledge of English equivalent to English 6 is required.